Hi all,

 whole PR a noop? :)The issue is inconsistent behavior of hex2bin against invalid inputs.

-Both removing and addingE_WARNING
+Both removing and addingE_WARNINGprovide consistency.

 I didn't look close enough apparently :)